 So just what is “literary” fiction?
 Many refer to literary novels and short stories as “serious” fiction.
 Everything about literary novels seems a little larger or a step up: big ideas and underlying themes that transcend plot; complex, in-depth characterization; prose that is both technically excellent and beautiful; writing that may reflect innovative craftsmanship and experimentation; longer length; and premium printing and presentation quality.
 Unlike the writers of genre novels, literary fiction writers are not required to follow particular conventions or rules, but their works must reflect such common characteristics and high standards.
 Continue reading

 A novel is a novel is a novel . . .
 Think so?
 In my previous post I defined “genre fiction” and began to differentiate between “popular” or “commercial” genre novels and those classified as “mainstream” or “literary” fiction (the subject of my next post).
 I also discussed the usefulness of such a system of classification.
 Believe it or not, more than one hundred fiction categories have been identified.
+Even this list isn’t all-inclusive.
 Take a look at the long list below and see what you think.
 Continue reading